 What is the best way to retire in Europe?

 Do your research.
-There are extensive sources of information on the internet and another excellent source is International Living.
+There are extensive sources of information on the internet and International Living have a range of information.

 Start your personal research with a nomadic adventure.
-Spend a short time in a number of places finding out which ones suit you.
+Spend a short time in a number of places finding out which ones you think may suit you.

 Out of the holiday season accommodation rentals in most places are very reasonable.
 You could also rent a camper and drive from from country to country and town to town.
 This will give you an ideal opportunity to try out a number of places before you find your favourite spot.

 Once you decide that this might work for you then make a commitment for a year.
 This will give give you the opportunity to experience the various seasons, learn the language and live the everyday life.